Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsubsection{Survey Procedure}

-Between September 6th and October 26th, 2022, we conducted an online survey with \var{survey.participants.upwork}~freelancers from Upwork and \var{survey.participants.github}~developers from GitHub.
+Between September 6 and October 26, 2021, we conducted an online survey with \var{survey.participants.upwork}~freelancers from Upwork and \var{survey.participants.github}~developers from GitHub.
 We used Qualtrics~\cite{qualtrics} to provide the survey and collect the respondent's data.

-\boldparagraph{Questionnaire} First, we conducted an exploratory analysis of online guides, reviewing 100 web pages for an impression of what kind of information for code secret leakage prevention and remediation is provided online.
-We developed our questionnaire based on the outcome of this exploratory analysis, previous research (\cf{}~Section~\ref{sec:related-work}), and the research questions.
+\boldparagraph{Questionnaire Development} First, we conducted an exploratory analysis of online guides, reviewing 100 web pages for an impression of what kind of information for code secret leakage prevention and remediation is provided online (\cf{}~Appendix~\ref{sec:guide-analysis}).
+We developed our questionnaire based on this exploratory analysis, previous research (\cf{}~Section~\ref{sec:related-work}), and the research questions.
 In addition, we established additional areas of interest for our survey based on participants' input during pre-testing.
-In both our survey and interview studies, we provided explanations for the terms \emph{code secret}, \emph{code secret leakage}, and \emph{code secret handling approaches} for a shared understanding of the terms with participants (\cf{}\ Appendix~\ref{sec:survey-appendix}).
+In both our survey and interview studies, we provided explanations for the terms \emph{code secret}, \emph{code secret leakage}, and \emph{code secret handling approaches} for a shared understanding of the terms with participants.
+These explanations emerged from the exploratory analysis and were validated for understanding in survey pilots.

-\boldparagraph{Pre-Testing} Before conducting the survey, we pre-tested our questionnaire with \var{survey.participants.piloting.total.text}~participants.
+\boldparagraph{Piloting} Before conducting the survey, we piloted our questionnaire with \var{survey.participants.piloting.total.text}~participants.
 First, we conducted cognitive walkthroughs~\cite{presser2004methods} with \var{survey.participants.piloting.cognitive.text} usable security researchers.
-Subsequently, we had \var{survey.participants.piloting.unsupervised.text} participants complete the survey unsupervised, with an additional feedback text box on each page of the questionnaire.
-Based on these pre-tests, we identified and improved unclear phrased questions and verified the survey flow, especially for the questions we had implemented with display logic.
+Subsequently, \var{survey.participants.piloting.unsupervised.text} participants completed the survey unsupervised, with an additional feedback text box on each page of the questionnaire.
+The results were used to verify and improve survey clarity and flow.